chrisgrieser/nvim-genghis/README.md

 - `.moveSelectionToNewFile`: Visual Mode Command.
 Prompts for a new file name and moves the current selection to that new file.

 ## Why that name?
-A tribute to [vim.eunuch](https://github.com/tpope/vim-eunuch) – as opposed to childless eunuchs, it is said that Ghengis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).
+A nod to [vim.eunuch](https://github.com/tpope/vim-eunuch) – as opposed to childless eunuchs, it is said that Ghengis Khan [has fathered thousands of children](https://allthatsinteresting.com/genghis-khan-children).

 ---